No Mow May

 No Mow May supports all of Minnesota's pollinators, including native bees, butterflies, ants, flies, beetles, birds and more!
 Avoid mowing in early spring and during the month of May to protect overwinter habitat for threatened bee populations and other pollinators, while allowing flowering plants to grow rich in nectar and other key nutrients that serve as food for our pollinator friends during a time when needed most.
 In urban areas, like Edina, pollinator habitat and food sources are relatively sparse this time of year—by joining No Mow May, you can help support the health and diversity of native pollinator populations by providing the resources needed for pollinators to thrive.

 No registration is required to participate in No Mow May.
 The City of Edina passed Ordinance 2023-07 on June 6, 2023 to allow planned landscapes and natural areas to replace turf grass on residential properties, including eliminating the enforcement of tall turf grasses and weeds for the month of May, plus a grace period of two weeks for residential properties.
-Residents can read the full updated ordinance and staff report here.
+Residents can read the full updated ordinance and staff report here

-Yard signs are available first-come, first-served at Edina Public Works starting April 15.
-Visit Public Works 7:00 am-3:30 pm Monday-Friday to grab your sign: 7450 Metro Blvd., Edina, MN 55439.
+Yard signs are available first-come, first-served at Edina Public Works front desk.
+Visit Public Works 7:00am-3:30pm Monday-Friday to claim your sign: 7450 Metro Blvd., Edina, MN 55439.

 Have a sign from last year?
 Reuse it!
 The sign is meant to be used for multiple years, so consider stowing it in a closet, garage or basement after May for future use in the years to come.